Razer Blade Stealth updated with better display, battery life, and game performance

 Razer’s advanced thermal system and new power management options have been integrated into Razer Synapse 3 software to maximize battery life, quiet fans in a meeting, or provide full power when gaming.

-“The Blade Stealth has excelled at being the best productivity laptop on the market” said Razer CEO Min-Liang Tan, in a statement.
+“The Blade Stealth has excelled at being the best productivity laptop on the market” said Razer CEO Min-Liang Tan in a statement.
 “We pushed the boundaries further by incorporating Nvidia graphics with up to four times the graphics performance while continuing to keep the system incredibly compact and thin.
 The results of our efforts have lead Razer to create one of the world’s most powerful ultraportable laptops ever.”

 The anti-ghosting keyboard has been optimized to feel punchier and more responsive.
 It now utilizes a single-zone RGB lighting system with full key backlighting and 16.8 million color options all powered by Razer Chroma and customizable through Razer Synapse 3 software.
 For accuracy, Razer also improved the touchpad with a larger glass surface area and Microsoft Precision support.